 Strength of Initial Aroma

-Woody, smokey, earthy, herbaceous and spicy.
+Vetiver Essential Oil smells woody, smoky, earthy, herbaceous and spicy.

 Important Information About the Profiles

 The essential oil information provided on AromaWeb is intended for educational purposes only.
-This data is not considered complete and is not guaranteed to be accurate.
-The oil photos are intended to represent the typical and approximate color of each essential oil.
-However, oil color can vary based on harvesting, distillation and other factors.
+The references to safety information, constituents and percentages is generalized information.
+The data is not necessary complete and is not guaranteed to be accurate.
+The essential oil photos are intended to represent the typical and approximate color of each essential oil.
+However, essential oil color can vary based on harvesting, distillation, age of the essential oil and other factors.
 Profiles for several absolutes are included within the directory, and are denoted as such.